Buying real estate in Congo-Kinshasa?

 What are buyer taxes in DR Congo in 2026?

-As of early 2026, the total buyer tax and official transfer costs in DR Congo typically amount to around 10% of the property value according to World Bank estimates for Kinshasa, so on a property worth 100,000 USD (roughly 90,000 EUR or 250 million Congolese francs), you should budget about 10,000 USD (9,000 EUR or 25 million CDF) for official costs.
+As of early 2026, the all-in official cost of registering a property transfer in Congo-Kinshasa is estimated at around 10% of the property value according to World Bank Doing Business data for Kinshasa, so on a $100,000 property (roughly 280 million Congolese francs, or about 92,000 euros) you should budget around $10,000 (about 28 million CDF or 9,200 euros) for transfer-related official charges alone.

 If you want to go into more details, we also have a page detailing all the property taxes and fees in Congo-Kinshasa.